Anne Boonchuy: Season 1

-Season Two
+Season 2

-Anne and the Plantars leave Wartwood to find answers to how Anne came to Amphibia and how she can get back.
-They arrive in Newtopia where Anne is happily reunited with Marcy.
-She was initially protective of her due to her clumsiness but has now accepted that she can take care of herself.
-Anne is shown to be slightly jealous of Marcy's intelligence but realized that she was better at being socially interactive than her.
-While in Newtopia, Anne comes to grips with the fact that she misses her mother most of all and that she would want to be with her more than anything in the world.
-Together with Marcy, they come to accept that despite her genuinely caring about them, Sasha had always looked down on them to a degree.
+Anne and the Plantars leave Wartwood to find answers to how Anne came to Amphibia and how she can get back home.
+They arrive in Newtopia where Anne is reunited with Marcy.
+She was initially protective of her due to her clumsiness, but has now accepted that she can take care of herself.
+Anne is shown to be slightly jealous of Marcy's intelligence, but realizes that she was better at being socially interactive than her.
+While in Newtopia, Anne comes to grips with the fact that she misses her mother and wants to be with her more than anything.
+Along with Marcy, they come to accept that despite her genuinely caring about them, Sasha had always looked down on them.
 However, they will get her back regardless.
-Upon discovering that the Calamity Box has lost its power and needs to be recharged (it was left back in Wartwood), Anne becomes solemn over leaving the Plantars, and upon seeing this Marcy lets her to go back with them so they can retrieve the box together and meet up at the first temple.
+Upon discovering that the Calamity Box has lost its power and needs to be recharged, Anne becomes solemn over leaving the Plantars; upon seeing this, Marcy lets her to go back with them so they can retrieve the box together and meet up at the first temple.
 Upon returning to Wartwood, Anne reveals that she is a practitioner of Muay Thai, due to her mother's insistence.[24]
 She finds out about Hop Pop lying to her about the Calamity Box and becomes angered.
-When she learns that Hop Pop's fears are related to the death of Sprig and Polly's parents, she forgives him, but admits that she needs time to herself.
+After learning that his fears are related to the death of Sprig and Polly's parents, she forgives him, but admits that she needs time to herself.
 She later successfully completes the second temple by not only admitting to being dishonest, such as lying about stealing the Calamity Box, but also proving her courageousness in the face of danger.
-However, she only partially charges her gem as the blue hue in her eyes had not fully been filtered out and her gem begins to flicker.
+However, she only partially charges her gem, causing her to still retain some of its power.
 Afterwards, she reunites with Sasha, though she reluctantly accepts her help with the third temple.

-When Anne discovers Andrias' true intentions with the Calamity Box, she becomes determined to stop him and unleashes her inert blue energy that allows her to fight back.
+When Anne discovers Andrias' true intentions with the Calamity Box, she becomes determined to stop him.
+During the ensuing confrontation, the power still retained from the Calamity Box gem causes Anne to temporarily enter a superpower state.
 She returns home to Los Angeles, along with the Plantars and the head of Frobo.